 Pak bus for Lahore leaves Delhi on Saturday

-New Delhi, Aug 10: Two passengers left for Lahore early Saturday morning from Ambedkar Stadium Terminal here in a PTDC bus, even as the Pakistan government announced its decision to discontinue the Delhi-Lahore bus service, officials said.
+New Delhi, Aug 10: Two passengers left for Lahore on early Saturday morning from Ambedkar Stadium Terminal here in a PTDC bus, even as the Pakistan government announced its decision to discontinue the Delhi-Lahore bus service, officials said.

 The friendship bus service between the two countries has been suspended by Pakistan in the wake of the Narendra Modi government's move to abrogate special status of Jammu and Kashmir and divide it into two Union Territories.
 The Delhi-Lahore bus service was first started in February 1999 but suspended after the 2001 Parliament attack.
 It was restarted in July 2003.